-Persistency Persistency rates are assumed to vary according to policy duration for life business and age for health business, by broad class of policy.
-Surrender assumptions were decreased in 2021 for ISA at longer durations.
-Pensions business is assumed to surrender according to rates which vary by policy duration and to vest at retirement dates that vary by age.
-Pension surrender assumptions were not changed in 2021.
+Persistency Persistency rates for life business are assumed to vary by policy duration and broad class of policy.
+Persistency rates for health business are assumed to vary by age and broad class of policy.
+Surrender rates for pension business are assumed to vary by policy duration, and to vest at retirement dates that vary by age.

-Persistency rates for health products held by newly qualified professionals are assumed according to rates which vary by age, policy duration, and profession.
-Persistency assumptions for individual health products generally increased in 2021 but decreased for group health products.
+In 2022, the surrender assumptions for UWP pensions were reduced at shorter durations and increased at longer durations.
 Morbidity Applies to health business only.
-Morbidity rates are assumed to vary according to age, gender, profession, deferred period and sickness period.
-Morbidity assumptions decreased slightly in 2021.
-Mortality Mortality rates are assumed to vary according to profession, age, gender and broad class of policy.
-Mortality assumptions were not changed in 2021.
+Morbidity rates are assumed to vary by age, gender, profession, deferred period and sickness period.
+Morbidity assumptions decreased slightly in 2022.
+Mortality Mortality rates are assumed to vary by profession, age, gender and broad class of policy.
+In 2022, no changes were made to mortality assumptions.
 Expenses Expenses are split between new business, servicing, investment, claim management and broad classes of policy and assumed to increase over time according to an expense inflation curve.
-Per policy expense assumptions increased slightly reflecting lower policy counts.
-Guaranteed annuity rates GAR take-up rates are assumed to vary according to prevailing interest rate, and by broad class of policy.
-(GAR) Take-up GAR take-up rates assumptions were not changed in 2021.
-Retirement Age Projected retirement age is assumed to vary according to current age and broad class of policy.
-Projected retirement rate assumptions were not changed in 2021.
+In 2022, per policy expense assumptions were increased due to inflationary increases in operating costs and lower policy counts.
+Guaranteed annuity rates GAR take-up rates are assumed to vary by prevailing interest rate and broad class of policy.
+(GAR) Take-up GAR take up rate assumptions were not changed in 2022.
+Retirement Age Projected retirement ages are assumed to vary according to current age and broad class of policy.
+Projected retirement rate assumptions were generally reduced in 2022.